Heritage Alliance

-Heritage Alliance is a cultural heritage charity and the largest alliance of heritage organisations in the UK.
+The Heritage Alliance is a cultural heritage charity and the largest alliance of heritage organisations in the UK.

 History

-Heritage Link was founded in October 2002 and went by this name until February 2010 when it became known as the Heritage Alliance.
+The Heritage Alliance was established in October 2002 as Heritage Link and adopted its current name in February 2010.

 Membership and management

-More than 90 non-governmental heritage bodies and over 200 organisations are represented by the Heritage Alliance.
+Over 200 independent organisations are represented by The Heritage Alliance.

 The organisation has 12 Trustees.
-From 2003 to 2016 the CEO was Kate Pugh.
 From July 2024, it was chaired by Carole Souter, who succeeded acting chair Dr Ingrid Samuel.
+Lizzie Glithero-West was appointed CEO in 2016; she was preceded by Kate Pugh, who held the role from 2003 to 2016.

 Work

 The Heritage Alliance is an advocacy, advice and networking organisation.
 It is not a grant-awarding organisation.

 In 2024, the Heritage Alliance published 'Heritage on the Brink', a report based on 18 months of data that detailed the impact of the cost of living crisis on the heritage sector.
 This report was part of a larger Heritage Manifesto, first published in 2023.

 In 2023, the Heritage Alliance submitted evidence to the UK government Urban Green Spaces Inquiry.
 In 2019, it launched a report on Heritage and the Creative Industries.
 In 2010, it submitted evidence to a government enquiry on the funding of the arts and heritage.